BNNorman/dragino-1/Installation.md

 # Installation

 This procedure is for Bookworm but may work on earlier OS versions provided you install PyCryptodome and pigpio.
-RPi.GPIO does not enable edge detection (for radio interrupts) unless you run as root.
+RPi.GPIO does not enable edge detection (for radio interrupts) unless you run as root hence pigpio is now used.

 ## Hardware Needed
 * Raspberry Pi 4 but should work on any Pi that supports Bookworm (Not tested)